4L4K4Z4/Vip-Membership-Available/README.md

 ***As people know, We made ( Vip-Membership-Group ) You get all our exploits & tools
-All exploits are private and famous like tools other don`t made and don`t have You get many method and courses like botnet & bug bounty courses and methods Also we can making custom exploits and tools for you from or by your idea or suggestion You get source codes of our exploits and tools
+All exploits are private and famous like tools other dont made and dont have You get many method and courses like botnet & bug bounty courses and methods Also we can making custom exploits and tools for you from or by your idea or suggestion You get source codes of our exploits and tools